curv3d/curv/docs/Shape_Atlas.rst

 .. _`Signed Distance Fields for Polygon Soup Meshes`: http://run.usc.edu/signedDistanceField/XuBarbicSignedDistanceField2014.pdf

-   Found this on the web, without much context:
+   Notes from the web, lacking context:

-     POLYGONAL DATA SETS OFTEN CONTAIN HOLES, GAPS, EXCESSIVE DETAIL, AND FACES WITH BAD ASPECT RATIOS, WHICH COULD INHIBIT MANY OF THE GRAPHICAL CALCULATIONS NEEDED TO EFFECTIVELY RENDER THEM (E.G., COLLISION DETECTION).
+   * signed distance transform

-     BY INTERPOLATING OVER THE POLYGONAL DATA SET AND CONSTRAINING NORMAL VECTORS TO INHIBIT EXCESSIVE OSCILLATION, AN IMPLICIT SURFACE CAN BE DEVELOPED TO TIGHTLY ENCLOSE THE ORIGINAL POLYGONAL DATA SET AND FACILITATE PERFORMING NEEDED CALCULATIONS.
+   * BY INTERPOLATING OVER THE POLYGONAL DATA SET AND CONSTRAINING NORMAL VECTORS TO INHIBIT EXCESSIVE OSCILLATION, AN IMPLICIT SURFACE CAN BE DEVELOPED TO TIGHTLY ENCLOSE THE ORIGINAL POLYGONAL DATA SET.

 Convex Hull
 -----------